Find out answers to the most frequently asked questions (FAQs) about IELTS.

 Answers to the free online Listening, Reading, and Writing practice tests can be found in the last part or task of each practice test.
 The answers are available as a PDF download.

-Where do I access my free copy of Last Minute version?
+Where do I access my free copy of IELTS Ready Premium?

 Booking an IELTS test

-IELTS is available on 48 fixed dates a year up to four times a month, depending on local demand.
+IELTS on paper is available on 48 fixed dates a year up to four times a month, while IELTS on computer can be available on any day of the week, depending on local demand.

 How much does an IELTS test cost?